American Composition girl doll, two

 Berwick Doll Company 1918-1930 - USA best known for their Famlee

 Dolls, 16" tall, composition doll heads and limbs, jointed legs, wigged,

-cloth body with shoulder plate, came with three to twelve interchangeable
+cloth body with shoulder plate, came with three to eighteen interchangeable

 screw on heads of both boys and girls, had matching costumes for the

-character heads ie: Black doll, Ching Ching doll, a Chinaman doll, Funny Face
+character heads ie: Black dolls, Ching Ching doll, a Chinaman doll, Funny Face

 clown doll, Little Sweet Face doll, Miss From Holland doll, Nurse doll and others.